 You Eat the Same Thing Over and Over and Over

 Are you about to have your fifth hummus and sprouts sammie of the week?
 "Many women eat the same breakfasts, lunches, and dinners repeatedly.
 Eating the same foods over and over lowers your metabolic rate and prevents probiotic diversity," Dr. Tasneem Bhatia, MD, also known as "Dr.Taz," a weight loss expert and author of What Doctors Eat and The 21-Day Belly Fix.
 "Food diversity improves your metabolic rate since your gastrointestinal system is challenged by change and given a new set of probiotics with each new food."

-“Pouring a glass of wine as large as Olivia Pope's to watch her on “Scandal” is a mistake,” offers Bedwell.
+"Pouring a large glass of wine is a mistake," offers Bedwell.
 And boy, does she have that one right.
-“The recommended alcohol consumption for women is one (5-ounces, so much less than a typical Olivia pour) glass per day, with good reason.
+"The recommended alcohol consumption for women is one 5-ounce glass per day, with good reason.
 Each glass has roughly 120 calories, and your body burns calories from alcohol first to get it out of your system as fast as possible.
-That means any calories you consume from food get put on the back-burner, making it harder to shed unwanted pounds,” she explains.
-“Not to mention that alcohol tends to stimulate the appetite so that Olivia Pope-sized glass of wine may be making you consume more calories from [whatever you’re eating].”
+That means any calories you consume from food get put on the back-burner, making it harder to shed unwanted pounds," she explains.
+"Not to mention that alcohol tends to stimulate the appetite, so that wine may be making you consume more calories from [whatever you're eating]."